DanielVZ96/backend-test-admetrics/README.md

 ## Installation
-####Requirements:
+- Requirements:
-Python 3.53, pip and a bunch of python dependencies included in requirements.txt, such as celery, aiohttp, beautiful soup, and of course, django.
+Python 3.53, pip and a bunch of python dependencies included in requirements.txt which we'll install now, such as celery, aiohttp, beautifulsoup, and of course, django.

 - Create virtualenv (recommended):
 ```
 $ pip install virtualenv